March 24, 2023

 • Paved trails with standing water can hide hazards, including sink holes or large divots that can cause tripping.
 Using trails under these conditions also contributes to further damage of the trail.

-• Use caution near large trees during high winds and following a storm.
-Rangers have seen large and even healthy looking trees come down when soil becomes super-saturated after years of drought.
+• Be cautious near large trees during high winds and following a storm.
+Rangers have seen large and even healthy looking trees fall when soil becomes super-saturated after years of drought.

-• Coastal bluffs are great locations that may seem safe to take in ocean action during storms, but please use caution and stay away from the edge.
+• Coastal bluffs may seem like safe places to take in a beautiful ocean view during storms, but please stay away from the edge.
 Heavy weather can cause bluffs to give away and fall onto the beach below.

 Reporting Damage

-Thank you to park visitors that have been reporting downed trees, washed out areas, and other storm damage.
+We appreciate helpful park visitors who report downed trees, washed out areas, and other storm damage.
 If you wish to report damage please leave a message at our main line (650) 363-4020 or send an email to ParksandRecreation@smcgov.org.
 Staff will not be able to return your call unless they need further information.